suntiansheng/semir/README.md

-# textminingApp
+# EC-semir
-a App that help people text mining
+a two app that produced in EC-semir